tiagoporto/setting-up-sublime-text/README.md

 <p align="center"><img src="http://upload.wikimedia.org/wikipedia/en/4/4c/Sublime_Text_Logo.png" alt="Sublime Text Logo" width="120" ></p>

 This is not a step by step guide for anyone who starts with [Sublime Text](http://www.sublimetext.com/).
 These are the settings and reminders that fit in my workflow.
-You can choose what to install.
+You can choose what is the best for you.

 > If they are useful to me, may also be useful for you.